Murray-Bridge-Bunyips/bunyipslib-for-rookies/src/2.1/building.md

 **You should see "REV Robotics Control Hub" (or similar) to the left of the selector box.**

 When it is time to deploy, press the green play button.
+The play button may also be a green "refresh" button, but it is the one to the left of the green bug.

 ![](./run.png)